YeolJ00/Gradually-Applying-Weakly-Supervised-and-Active-Learning-for-Mass-Detection-in-Breast-Ultrasound/README.md

-## Actively Assisting Weakly Supervised Models for Mass Detection in Breast Ultrasound Images
+## Gradually Applying Weakly Supervised and Active Learning for Mass Detection in Breast Ultrasound Images

-This is the implementation for the paper "Actively Assisting Weakly Supervised Models for Mass Detection in Breast Ultrasound Images"
+This is the implementation for the paper "Gradually Applying Weakly Supervised and Active Learning for Mass Detection in Breast Ultrasound Images" (https://www.mdpi.com/2076-3417/10/13/4519)

 The code is based on the Pytorch 1.0 implementation for Faster-RCNN (https://github.com/jwyang/faster-rcnn.pytorch)